RadicalZephyr/radicalzephyr.github.io/source/presentations/functional-reactive-programming/better-script.md

 Or as the wikipedia page says: "a programming paradigm oriented around data flows and propagation of change"

-Intuitively, the most intuitively accessible form of a reactive program is a spreadsheet with formulas.
+The most intuitively accessible form of a reactive program is a spreadsheet with formulas.
 Formulas can depend on the values of other cells, which can in turn contain formulas dependent on other cells.
 These eventually depend on cells containing data, and change is propagated in "natural order" as that data is updated.

 Quick Detour: What is "natural order"?
 Basically, it means to update everything that a cell depends on before you update that cell. (draw diagram)